Telraam/Telraam-RPi/code_documantation.md

 python3 Telraam.py --test --display --idandtrack --rotate 180
 ```

 The first command is needed in order to enable directly access the camera using openCV instead of using a slower Python library.
-Skip --test --display --idandtrack if you just want it without display and test data, use --fov alone if you just want to set the field of view, and --rotate 180 if camera is installed upside down)
+Skip --test --display --idandtrack if you just want it without display and test data, use --fov alone if you just want to set the field of view, and --rotate 180 if camera is installed upside down.
+Keep in mind that --display has a huge hit on the frame rate, so only use that for specific testing.)

 ## Sketch of the script